Rodent control in Hunts Point: what to know

 Signs you need rodent control

-- Gnaw marks on food packaging, wiring, or baseboards
+- Gnaw marks on baseboards, food packaging, or door frames at ground level

-- Scratching or scurrying noises in walls or ceilings, especially at night
+- Scratching or movement sounds inside walls, especially at night

 How we treat rodent control in Hunts Point